peverett/c0d1l1ty-exercises/PermMissingElem/README.md

 - The array contains all the numbers of an arithmetic sequence.
 - Except one of the numbers in that sequence is missing.

-The task is to determine the missing2dd sequence number.
+The task is to determine the missing sequence number.

 Example:
-- For the array A = [ 2, 3, 1, 5 ] and N = 5
+- For the array A = [ 2, 3, 1, 5 ] and N = 4
 - The missing number is 4 in the sequence of 1, 2, 3, (4), 5.

 ##My solution